fspaolo/makesite/README.md

 To get the HTML pages:

-    cd mysite
+    cd makesite
     python makesite.py

 or using the Makefile:

-    cd mysite
+    cd makesite
     make
-    make show

 Now all you have to do is replace the content of the Markdown files (.md) with your own.
 For each Markdown file an HTML page will be created and added to the navigation bar.
+Then you just upload all this content to any webserver.

-In this example each webpage (Markdown file) is placed into a sub-folder to keep things organized, but you can have all pages in the same folder if you prefer.
+In this example each webpage (Markdown file) is placed into a sub-folder to keep things organized (with the exception of the website's landing page, the 'Home' page), but you can have all pages in the same folder if you prefer.

-If you want to customize your website you can play around with the `style.css` and/or `template.html'.
+To customize your website you can play around with the `style.css` and/or `template.html'.

+A `Makefile` is also provided for convenience.
+For example, to generate the website and upload it to [GitHub](https://pages.github.com/) you can do:

+    cd makesite
+    make
+    make show
+    make git

 --Happy coding!